Table of contents

 What is CMDB, and why is it important for your cloud initiatives?

 A CMDB is a record of assets/resources, known as Configuration Items (CIs).
 The CMDB includes a different set of objects such as stakeholders, documentation, contracts, services, and devices.
-While the CMDB contains all important details of the CIs, it is becoming crucial to track the relationships between the CIs.
-Keeping track of the relationships among CIs is vital while performing any type of compliance reporting, troubleshooting efforts, or risk impact assessment.
+While the CMDB contains all the important details of the CIs, it is becoming crucial to track the relationships between the Cis in CMDB.
+Keeping track of the relationships among CIs is vital while performing CMDB compliance reporting, troubleshooting, or risk impact assessment.